ericlenio/escreen/README.md

 settings are effectively wiped.
 Rather than copy rc files (.bashrc, .vimrc, etc.) all over the place, this project will automate it.

+Also included is easy copy/paste to the system clipboard from a shell script, or inside vim (even a multiply nested ssh session running vim)

 Warning: this project is completely biased to using bash, GNU screen, and vim.

 # Architecture